cumulus-digital/00-wp-cumulus-tools/README.md

 ## Installation

 Download the a zip file and install plugin manually.
-This plugin uses [Git Updater](https://github.com/afragen/git-updater) for updates.
+[Git Updater](https://github.com/afragen/git-updater) headers are includes for updating.

 ## Development